Community Development Program to Host Missions Forum in July

 Churches and nonprofits interested in global missions must address certain challenges and opportunities before they outline their strategies for partnering with local communities in transformational and restorative difference-making.
 Key values need to be identified to ensure the motivation for serving these communities is in line with Christ’s mission while on Earth.
 Important items for personal reflection—and discussion at the forum in July—include mutual brokenness, serving locally first, using a holistic model, appreciative approaches, strategic partnership, and results orientation.

-Some of the topics covered during TEAMS Forum include best practices in engineering and infrastructure, agriculture and food security, enterprise and sustainability, emergency response, human rights and social justice, health and wellness, urban ministries, and logistics.
+Some of the topics covered during TEAMS Forum include best practices in engineering and infrastructure, agriculture and food security, enterprise and sustainability, emergency response, human rights and social justice, health and kinesiology, urban ministries, and logistics.

 The gathering’s big picture goals are to connect, educate, and equip short-term and ongoing mission team ambassadors for mission and service that impacts individuals, families, and communities through the power of the Gospel Commission.
 Distilling the event’s aim even further, organizers hope attendees learn to: promote the integration of sustainable community-based development with gospel outreach, network agencies and churches together for collaboration and sharing, and provide interdisciplinary skills training and curriculum resources for transformational mission and service.

 Come see what a 21st century missionary looks like!
 Connect with people from across the North American Division and become equipped to make a greater difference in your local communities and abroad.
 To register for the conference, visit facebook.com/mgcdsouthern.